IsaacGutierrez/edx-seecx/Week 5 - System Design/01 System Design.md

 ## Motivation - Why is design so difficult?

-* Analysis: focuses on the apllication domain
+* Analysis: focuses on the application domain
 * Design: focuses on the solution domain
     * The solution domain is changing very rapidly
     * Halftime knowledge in software engineering: 3-5 years __*"also called half-life of knowledge"*__